shortlink-org/shortlink/GOVERNANCE.md

 ### Introduction

-Shortlink is an open source project for demonstrating the use best practices and CNCF projects in a real world application.
+Shortlink is an open source project for demonstrating the use of best practices and CNCF projects in a real world application.

 The Shortlink project aims for open and transparent governance and decision-making.
 As such, external contributions are strongly encouraged.